kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 Step 7: Define the constants
 ----------------------------
-As we work through the next few steps we'll be defining and connecting all of the components and variables together.First we'll define the variables which will have a constant value in the simulation.
+As we work through the next few steps we'll be defining and connecting all of the components and variables together.
+First we'll define the variables which will have a constant value in the simulation.

 .. container:: dothis